Code-Institute-Submissions/FiveStar-Tech/README.md

 ### User Requirements and Expectations

 **Requirements**
-  * Browse the website using the navigation menu.
+  * Browse the website using the navigation menu
   * Locate information under titled sections
   * Visually appealing content with a mixture of text, images and subtle effects
-  * Working contact forms with options
+  * Working contact forms with validation

 **Expectations**
   * Content is visually satisfying and informative.